oslabs-beta/Palaemon/README.md

 The build command for webpack will run webpack with the --watch flag to watch for any changes in the files, and rebuild the dist folder when any files are changed.
 Electronmon is watching the dist folder for any changes and will either refresh or relaunch the electron app when it detects any of the dist folder files have been changed.

-## After the initial build, you can now run the following command:
+## After the initial build, you can now run the following command
 ```
 npm start
 ```